-'Hidden' cancer cells not a factor in early-stage breast cancer survival ratesJuly 26th, 2011 in Cancer /
+'Hidden' cancer cells not a factor in early-stage breast cancer survival ratesJuly 26, 2011 in Medicine & Health / Cancer

 A new study shows that removing lymph nodes due to the presence of occult, or microscopic, cancer cells found in the sentinel lymph node the one closest to the tumor -- has no impact on survival outcomes of women with early-stage breast cancer.
 The principal investigator of the study is Armando E. Giuliano, MD, of Cedars-Sinai, who already is renowned for his clinical expertise and for his seminal research on lymph node removal in women with early-stage breast cancer.

 The latest study, conducted by the American College of Surgeons Oncology Group (ACOSOG) and supported by the National Cancer Institute, was published in the July 27 issue of the Journal of the American Medical Association.
 Giuliano is the executive vice chair of surgery for surgical oncology and holds several leadership positions at Cedars-Sinai's Samuel Oschin Comprehensive Cancer Institute.